Mara Hvistendahl

 Mara Hvistendahl is an American writer.
-Her book Unnatural Selection was a finalist for the 2012 Pulitzer Prize for General Non-Fiction.
+Her book Unnatural Selection was a finalist for the 2012 Pulitzer Prize for General Nonfiction.

 She graduated from Swarthmore College in Pennsylvania and Columbia University in New York City.
 She is former contributor for Science magazine.
 Her work has appeared in The Atlantic, The Wall Street Journal, Popular Science, The Intercept and Foreign Policy.